-Historically, refundable credits such as the state's Renters' credit, the federal Earned Income Tax Credit, and the federal credit for gasoline used for farming have had significant problems with attempts to file invalid and fraudulent claims.
+Historically, refundable credits (such as the state renters' credit and the federal Earned Income Tax Credit,) have resulted in attempts to file invalid or fraudulent returns.

 LEGISLATIVE HISTORY

 AB 399 (Brough, 2019/2020) would have, contingent upon an appropriation, increased the amounts of the Renters' Credit.
 AB 399 did not pass by the constitutional deadline.